 For those wanting to pursue careers in art, an online master’s in art history can bring numerous benefits.
 The following are some reasons this degree may be the right choice for you.

 Some programs give students a personalized experience where they can watch lectures, work on assignments, and interact with professors in ways that best suit their needs.
-Students move through the classwork as quickly or slowly as they want, making the experience more comfortable for them and promoting their success.
+Depending on the mode of learning, students can move through the classwork as quickly or slowly as they want, making the experience more comfortable for them and promoting their success. - Sharpening skills

 Obtaining an advanced degree also allows for networking with others in your field.
 You can build relationships with professors and peers, thus creating a professional network through nurtured connections.